AnimusAILabs/animus-client/docs/conversational-turns.md

 });

-// The SDK handles the entire flow automatically await client.chat.send("Show me a picture of a sunset");
+// The SDK handles the entire flow automatically client.chat.send("Show me a picture of a sunset");
 // 1.
 AI responds with text + image_prompt
 // 2.
 Conversational turns process the text (if multi-sentence)
 // 3.
 Image is generated automatically